 “ULIO THE ADJUTANT GENERAL=”

-Robert was returned to Clark Field.
+Robert was discharged from the hospital on August 15, 1942, and returned to Clark Field.
 There, he and the other POWs worked to enlarge the airfield.
 It appears that he became ill again and returned to Cabanatuan.
-Medical records show he entered the hospital during October 1942 suffering from myocarditis – which is when the body’s immune system attacks the body – due to beriberi.
+Medical records show he entered the hospital in October 1942 suffering from myocarditis – which is when the body’s immune system attacks the body – due to beriberi.
 The medical records indicate that Sgt.
 Robert G. Havens died of myocarditis and beriberi on Monday, November 23, 1942, at approximately 11:30 P.M. and was listed as the 2,318 POW to die at the camp.